Privacy Policy

 COVERED ENTITIES

-For the purposes of this policy, the covered entities to which it applies are:
+For this policy, the covered entities to which it applies are:

 • All subdomains of webfoundr.com